joe-damore/joes-box/README.md

 distrobox create --pull --image ghcr.io/joe-damore/joes-box-arch
 ```

-You may optionally assign a name to the distrobox using the `--name` flag, e.g.:
+You may optionally assign a name to the box using the `--name` flag, e.g.:

 ```bash
 distrobox create --pull --image ghcr.io/joe-damore/joes-box-arch --name mybox